Are you planning a visit to Porto? Are you interested in a Taste Porto Food & Wine Tour?

 Saturday 11.00 to 19.00

-Sophia, our host, greeted us like we were family.
+Sophia, our host, greeted us like we were family when we arrived at Taberna do Largo.
 What a way to finish off our ‘once in a lifetime’ Taste Porto Food Tour.
 Olives, yellow lupin beans, 2 types of cheeses, parma ham, sausage which was cooked in front of us by Joana and 3 different wines to enjoy.
-All the products came from hand picked small producers from around the country.
+All the products came from hand-picked small producers from around the country.
 Douro wine at its best.

 Watch Joanna having fun cooking the local sausages in front of us.